WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/18-host-your-own-playground.md

 ## Customize bundled data

-The file `wp.data` is a bundle of all the files for the virtual file system in Playground.
+The file `wp.zip` is a bundle of all the files for the virtual file system in Playground.
 There's a data file for each available WordPress version.

 The package at `packages/playground/wordpress` is responsible for building these data files.